James-Gryphon/gMenu/README.md

 If they don't show up at the first level or the second level, that's a bug (and shouldn't be possible, from my understanding of the current script design).

 If they don't show up at the third level, that's intentional.
-Partly it's because I didn't want to take the time to figure out indefinite folder nestings, but mostly it's because submenus aren't ergonomically great, and the deeper you get, the worse they are.
+Partly it's because I didn't want to take the time to figure out indefinite folder nestings, but mostly it's because nested submenus aren't ergonomically great, and the deeper they get, the worse they are.
 I think three levels ought to be more than enough for anyone.

 *"I have x great idea on how this can be improved."*